smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ---
 ## 🟩 High Precision event timer/Time Stamp Counter:
-* HPET should be off, in cmd type "bcdedit /enum" "useplatformclock" should not be there win11 uses invariant TSC "bcdedit /deletevalue useplatformclock" to delete
+* HPET should be off, press <kbd>⊞ Win+R</kbd> type "cmd" then type "bcdedit /enum" useplatformclock should not be there win11 uses invariant TSC type "bcdedit /deletevalue useplatformclock" to delete
 ---
 ---
 ---